rconnorjohnstone/haskell_server/README.md

 I think literally everything that was on the React site is now ported over.
 Don't quote me on that.

 ### New Stuff
 One of the "backend" type capabilities I needed was to get the email form to actually email me something.
 It works now.
+Also, I've got a lot of new stuff.
+The ability to create and view blog posts, store them to the database, and authorization through the form of an email/password combo.

 ### Not Yet Implemented
-I still have to add some database capabilities, and start working on a good way to do blog posts.
-At that point, I'll be pretty satisfied with it.
+Still needs SSL, comments, a post save/review area, and some other odds and ends

 ## To Build
 This is a Yesod app, so if you do want to build it (for whatever reason) it's: